Disclosure: This content may contain affiliate links. Read my disclosure policy.

 - A long, wet walk out

-Kaaterskill High Peak via Hurricane Ledge Trail Notes & Gallery
+Kaaterskill High Peak via Hurricane Ledge Hike Notes & Gallery

 Start at the parking area in Platte Clove, sign the register, and hike up the old woods road.
 There are several junctions with other woods roads and signage is sparse, so keep an eye for the few helpful blazes and unofficial signposts.